Parents, Advocates & Educators

 • Resource materials, and

-• Guided thought questions for the week’s live session.
+• Thought questions for the week’s live session.

 • Each of the 12 virtual training sessions includes:

-• Answering questions sent by participants before the group session,
+• Answering any questions sent by participants before the group session,

-• Discussions focused on the session topic, and
+• Discussions focused on the session topic and thought questions, and

 LEARNING MODULES